1. Knowledge Base

 3. Manage role in IDP

-4. Manage group in Canto
+4. Manage the group in Canto

 3. databasics recommend that the management of your Canto roles are to be done in IDP so that users can be managed by your company's IT team.
 However, if the hybrid mode is still necessary, then it would be easier to manage all users in Canto.